AP PHOTOS: After Auschwitz, survivors still bear witness

 Ahead of commemorations marking the 75th anniversary of the liberation of Auschwitz by the Soviet army, Associated Press reporters and photographers visited survivors in Germany, Poland, Sweden, Russia, the United States and Israel.
 Many posed showing the blue tattoos still imprinted on their arms, lifelong testaments of their suffering and loss — one of many ways they continue to warn new generations.

 Today, the survivors are mostly in their 80s and 90s.
 The youngest was only two when the camp was liberated: Eva Umlauf is 77-years-old and still a practicing psychotherapist in Munich.
-She will be among hundreds traveling from countries around the globe where they settled after surviving the Holocaust to attend the ceremony at Auschwitz next Monday, exactly 75 years after the Jan.
-27, 1945, liberation, though some are too frail to leave their homes to attend.
+She will be among hundreds traveling from countries around the globe where they settled after surviving the war to attend the ceremony at Auschwitz next Monday, exactly 75 years after the liberation, though some are too frail to go.

 Auschwitz was the most notorious in a system of concentration and extermination camps that Nazi Germany built across Europe.
 It was operated in occupied Poland, home to Europe’s largest Jewish population, and at the heart of a railway network that allowed the Nazis to easily transport Jews there from elsewhere across the continent.